 Polar Dental will be able to successfully identify and problems that may affect your oral or general health.
 Problems that are detected within the earlier stages can be treated right away to prevent the issue from evolving into a more serious complication.

-Plaque is a colorless film that naturally builds up on the surfaces of the tooth's enamel.
-When plaque is allowed to remain on the teeth, its hardens and forms into tartar(also known as calculus).
-A proper cleaning in a dental office is the only way to safely and effectively remove tartar as tartar cannot be removed with a toothbrush.
+Plaque is a colourless film that naturally builds up on the surfaces of the tooth's enamel.
+When plaque is allowed to remain on the teeth, it hardens and forms into tartar(also known as calculus).
+Proper cleaning in a dental office is the only way to safely and effectively remove tartar as tartar cannot be removed with a toothbrush.
 If tartar is left on the teeth, it will irritate the gums causing painful inflammation, irritation, bleeding and the formation of pus pockets all of which are signs of gum disease.
 Regular cleanings also effectively remove stains keeping your teeth radiant and white.